tradingview/lightweight-charts/website/versioned_docs/version-4.1/plugins/intro.md

-A custom series can be added to a chart using the [`addCustomSeries`](../api/interfaces/IChartApi.md#addcustomseries) method which expects a class implementing the [ICustomSeriesPaneView](../api/interfaces/ICustomSeriesPaneView.md) interface as the first argument, and an optional set of options as the second argument.
+A custom series can be added to a chart using the [`addCustomSeries`](../api/interfaces/IChartApi.md#addcustomseries) method which expects an instance of a class implementing the [ICustomSeriesPaneView](../api/interfaces/ICustomSeriesPaneView.md) interface as the first argument, and an optional set of options as the second argument.
 The series can then be used just like any other series, for example you would